ShemMwanza/BERT-Disaster-Prediction-Model-using-Twitter-Data/README.md

 This project aims to provide a way of predicting disasters through use of Twitter data.
 The goal is to develop a model that will be able to predict disasters occurring using Twitter data.
-This model will be based on Bidirectional Encoder Representation from Transformers (BERT).
+This model will be based on distilled Bidirectional Encoder Representation from Transformers (DistilBERT).
 BERT has a bidirectional nature that allows it to understand meaning of words based on context in any direction of the sequence of the words.